 What’s your journey with Doctor Who?
 Did it inspire your art?

-I started Doctor Who around the end of the 11th era and the start of 12th; and it was definitely a huge inspiration for my art.
+I started Doctor Who around the end of the 11th era and the start of the 12th, and it was definitely a huge inspiration for my art.
 I didn't draw as much because I was always so busy with school – but I ended up taking a course during that timeframe and my professor was all about cultivating your hobbies and making time for the things you love.
 So I thought; what better way than to start drawing some fanart for Doctor Who?
 And then I really fell in heads over heels in love with both Doctor Who and drawing - the show definitely fueled a lot of my creative passion and helped me grow as an artist.